 As part of Ireland’s oldest festival, Puck Fair in Killorglin, County Kerry, a wild goat is crowned and worshipped for the two-day festival, as “King Puck”, a strange tradition which has its roots in 4th-century pagan Ireland.

 The author of the book “The Puck Fair – Ireland's Oldest Celebration,” Jerry Mulvihill, a local man, wrote that in pagan times the wild goat would have been sacrificed.
-Now the goat is the treated like a prince, the center of attention for the weekend.
+Now the goat is treated like a prince, the center of attention for the weekend.

-Every year locals captured a wild goat in the Macgillycuddy Reeks, Ireland's highest mountain ranges located close-by, and brought it back to town.
+Every year locals capture a wild goat in the Macgillycuddy Reeks, Ireland's highest mountain ranges located close-by, and brought it back to town.
 Mulvihill writes that one of the best-known goat catchers was Michael 'Butty' Sugrue, once known as Ireland's strongest man.

 The “Queen of Puck,” usually a young schoolgirl crowns the goat “King Puck.”
 The goat is placed in a small cage on a high stand for three days as the locals celebrate with markets, entertainment and pubs stay open until 3 am.
 At the end of the fair, the goat is released back into the wild.